Zero-sum thinking: Ultimate causes

 In terms of ultimate causation, zero-sum thinking might be a legacy of human evolution.
 Specifically, it might be understood to be a psychological adaptation that facilitated successful resource competition in the environment of ancestral humans where resources like mates, status, and food were perpetually scarce.
 For example, Rubin suggests that the pace of technological growth was so slow during the period in which modern humans evolved that no individual would have observed any growth during their lifetime: "Each person would live and die in a world of constant technology and income.
-Thus, there was no incentive to evolve a mechanism for understanding or planning for growth" (p.
-162).
+Thus, there was no incentive to evolve a mechanism for understanding or planning for growth".
 Rubin also points to instances where the understanding of laypeople and economists about economic situations diverge, such as the lump-of-labor fallacy.
 From this perspective, zero-sum thinking might be understood as the default way that humans think about resource allocations, which must be unlearned by, for example, an education in basic economics.